 The positive matrices are quite important, for a number of reasons.
 On one hand, these are the matrices $A\in M_N(\mathbb C)$ having a square root $\sqrt{A}\in M_N(\mathbb C)$, as shown by our positivity condition (1).
 On the other hand, any matrix $A\in M_N(\mathbb C)$ produces the positive matrix $A^*A\in M_N(\mathbb C)$, as shown by our positivity condition (2).
 We can combine these two observations, and we are led to the following construction, for any $A\in M_N(\mathbb C)$:

-This is something quite interesting, because at $N=1$ what we have here is the construction of the absolute value of the complex numbers, $|z|=\sqrt{z\bar{z}}$.
+Which is something quite interesting, because at $N=1$ what we have here is the construction of the absolute value of complex numbers, $|z|=\sqrt{z\bar{z}}$.
 This suggests using the notation $|A|=\sqrt{A^*A}$, and then looking for a decomposition result of type:

 We will be back to this type of decomposition later, called polar decomposition, at the end of the present chapter, after developing some more general theory.

 Let us discuss now the case of the unitary matrices.
 We have here: